anlaki-py/AkiBot/README.md

 -   **Error Handling:** Includes robust error handling and retry mechanisms for network issues and API rate limits.
 -   **Configuration:** Utilizes a configuration file for easy customization of bot settings, including allowed users, AI model, and safety settings.
 -   **User Logging:** Logs user data including first and last seen dates, chat type, and more.
 -  **Config Editor:** Built-in web based configuration editor to modify the bot settings and system prompts.
+-  **Markdown Toggle**: Allows users to toggle between plain text and rendered markdown for bot responses.
+-  **Enhanced Reply Context**: The bot can now understand and process replies to previous messages, including images, documents, and audio.
+-  **Improved Media Handling**: Improved handling for audio and voice messages, including metadata and file sizes.
+-  **Token Management**: Manages chat history token count to prevent exceeding API limits by removing the oldest messages.
+-  **Detailed Reasoning**: The `/think` command provides detailed reasoning for the AI bot's responses.

 ## Commands